 So why would you want a shape filled with the same content as your background?
-Typically you would not want to use this option unless you have another shape or slide object placed between your slide background and the shape that is filled with the slide background -- read this page further to understand this better.
+Typically you would use this option if you have a large shape or slide object that overlaps your slide background.
+Read further to understand this concept better.
 Follow these steps to add the slide background fill to a shape:

 Figure 1: PowerPoint presentation with a picture background